nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 1. Go to the sampleData folder [here](https://github.com/AY1920S2-CS2113-T14-2/tp/tree/master/docs/sampleData) and download 'articleList.josn', 'noteList.json', 'jobList.json' and store it in the same folder where you stored the jar file mentioned above.

-1. Open the terminal and go afformentioned folder and type `java -jat tp.jar`.
+1. Open the terminal and go afformentioned folder and type `java -jar tp.jar`.

 1. This should load all the data in the folders.
 Type the following commands: